rg-3/read-only-mode.js/README.md

 ## <a id='introduction'>Introduction</a>

-A browser extension that modifies the Twitter website to have a read only mode, where you can't author tweets or replies but you can still quote tweet, retweet and like tweets.
+Read Only Mode is a Chrome extension modifies the Twitter website to have a read  only mode, where you can't author tweets, retweets or replies but you can still like tweets.
 The mode can be enabled or disabled through the extension's UI.

 ## What's the idea behind this extension ?

-The idea behind this extension is to encourage you to spend more time reading and learning and less time engaging in Twitter debates.
+The idea behind this extension is to encourage you to use Twitter as a source information rather than as a tool to engage in debate.

 ## <a id='install'> Install </a>